diegomarquez/game-builder/README.md

 - Test delegate.js destroy method properly
 - Change delegate.js to something more sensible.
 Maybe broadcaster.js
+- Change how events are registered in main.js in all the examples

 - Delete old example code